cvondrick/ihog/README.md

 Learning
 --------

-You downloaded a prelearned dictionary in 'pd.mat', but you can learn your own if you wish.
-Simply call the 'learnpairdict()' function and pass it a directory of
+You downloaded a prelearned dictionary in 'pd-color.mat', but you can learn your own if you wish.
+Simply call the 'learnpairdict()' function and pass it a directory of images:
-images:

     >> pd = learnpairdict('/path/to/images/', 1000000, 1000, 5, 5);